rnqb/vgdb_django_db/README-VGDB Portfolio Project.txt

 Steps taken in 4 weeks:

 Week 1, you will begin the design of a web-based application that you will containerize as a multi-container application using Docker Compose.
 What are the various features you would like your project to offer?
--I'll add each of the standard API endpoints: (POST, GET, PUT, PATCH, and DELETE.)
+-I'll add an example of each of the standard API endpoints: (POST, GET, PUT, PATCH, and DELETE.)
 -I need to insert more data into Tables just to get a better example of how it will work, maybe a sample size of 10-20 in each table.